zakaria-hamane/salla_autonomous_merchant_ops/docs/Salla_AI_Agents_Project_Report.md

 - LLM token usage and latency metrics for each step
 - Error handling and retry logic in action

-The trace provides full transparency into how the system processes merchant data, makes decisions, and applies safety protocols in a real-world scenario.
+*Note: This trace demonstrates the system successfully identifying a negative sentiment spike and blocking a price increase for Product P001, verifying our "Safety Gate" logic.*